Ken Kavanaugh: Coaching career and later life

 After he retired from playing, he remained with the Bears for the 1951 season as an ends coach.
 He was hired by Boston College in 1952 to serve in the same position, until his resignation in 1954.
 After serving as an assistant at Villanova in 1954, Kavanaugh was hired by the New York Giants in 1955 as ends coach and continued in that position until 1970.
-He became a scout for the Giants in 1971, serving until his retirement from football in 1999.
+He was the Giants’ offensive coordinator from 1969-70.
+He became a scout for the Giants in 1971, serving until he retired from football in 1999.

 His son, Ken Kavanaugh Jr. played at LSU as a tight end.
-He was drafted by the Giants in the 1972 NFL Draft but did not play professionally.
+He was drafted by the Giants in the 1972 NFL draft but did not play professionally.

 Kavanaugh died of complications from pneumonia on January 25, 2007, in Sarasota, Florida.